Space-Robotics-Laboratory/ClimbLab/README.md

 * Open MATLAB
 * Select `ClimbLab/` as the current folder for MATLAB
   - You should see `config/`, `dat/`, `docs/`, `lib/` and `src/` directories under it
-* Setup the parameters as you want
+* Setup the parameters as you want by changing the variable `config`.
+  - Note: If you select USER configuration type, follow instructions described in the `config/USER/config_USER_param_template.m`.
 * Run `src/climb_main.m` file (**Note: MATLAB might ask you to change folder or add path.
 Choose to "add path"**)

 ## Publications